filippbudko/sample-project/README.md

 # Getting started with this sample project

 This project was created to help you get started quickly with [Paper Checkout Elements](https://docs.paper.xyz/docs/how-checkout-elements-work).
 This boilerplate uses a [custom ERC721 contract](https://github.com/paperxyz/custom-contract-ERC721).
+To play around with the sample project without cloning the repo locally, you can checkout out the same example deployed here: https://sample-project-paper-checkout-elements.vercel.app/

 ## Instructions

 To clone this repo, open up your favorite code editor.
 I use VS Code.
-You can run 'git clone https://github.com/harpriyabagri/sample-project-paper-checkout-elements.git' in your terminal where you'd like this repository to live.
+You can run 'git clone https://github.com/paperxyz/sample-project.git' in your terminal where you'd like this repository to live.
 Run `npm install` to install all the required dependencies.

 Runs the app in the development mode with `npm run dev` in your terminal.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.